Home

 *3. What is the colour of the Asian Lions?*

-*4. How will you know that it is Asian Lion?*
+*4. How would you know that it is an Asian Lion?*

 Ans.
-It will roar at you when you are dying with fear
+It will roar at you when you feel you are dying of fear

 *5. Who is the noble wild beast?*